DOAJ/doaj/static_content/apply/content/seal.md

     - Identifiers must be deposited regularly and must resolve correctly.
 3. Metadata supply to DOAJ
     - Article metadata must be uploaded to DOAJ regularly and within three months of receiving the Seal.
-4. Display license information on articles
-    - Creative Commons licensing information must be visible in all full-text article formats.
-5. CC license type
+4. CC license type
     - The journal must permit use of a CC BY, CC BY-SA, CC BY-NC or CC BY-NC-SA license.
     - Allow the creation of derivative products.
+5. License information in articles
+    - Creative Commons licensing information must be displayed in all full-text article formats.
+6. Copyright and publishing rights
+    -  Authors must retain unrestricted copyright and all publishing rights when publishing under any license permitted by the journal.
-6. Self-archiving policy
+7. Self-archiving policy
-    - Authors must be permitted to deposit a version of their paper in an institutional or subject repository.
+    - Authors must be permitted to deposit any version of their paper in an institutional or subject repository.
-    - Preprint, Author's Accepted Manuscript and published Version of Record are allowed.
+    - This covers the Preprint, Author's Accepted Manuscript and published Version of Record.
-    - No embargo can apply.
+    - An embargo may not be applied.
-7. Copyright and publishing rights
-    -  Authors must retain unrestricted rights when publishing under any license permitted by the journal.